frank-895/mango_disease_web_app/README.md

 All inputs are normalized to a 0–1 scale.
 The final risk score helps prioritize inspections.

 ## 🛠 Admin Tools
-Once logged in as a superuser, you can:
+Once logged in as a superuser (admin), you can:
 - Add/edit/delete diseases, varieties, and orchard locations.
-- Manage user-submitted records and orchards.
+- Promote other people to be admins and add them to the authors page.

 ## 🧪 Sample Test Users
 ### Normal User Test